j8asic/SpeciaLUT/README.md

 **Requirements**: C++20 compiler (enabled with `-std=c++20`)

-**Test**: Run CMake as usual, or open the project in an IDE.

 **Set up**: Copy `specialut.hpp` into your project and include it.

 **Example**:

-Include the library:

 ```cpp
 #include "specialut.hpp"